copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Artifacts now have their material (either something specific or "use the base item's default material") encoded in the artilist array rather than hardcoded in artifact creation.
+- The nommap level flag is now 2 bits long.